MFarabi619/Workday-Time-Entry-Script/README.md

 - Automating browser actions using Selenium Webdriver.
 - Parsing HTML using Selenium Webdriver.
 - Improving robustness of PyAutoGUI scripts by using waiting for image to show up rather than using sleep() function.
 - Choosing a large and distinct enough image to be reliably detected by OpenCV.
+- Storing values in a dictionary and iterating through them.
+- Manipulating the order of items in a dictionary.
+- Considered using multithreading/multiprocessing to for the sign-in check stage, but decided against it as it would be too complicated for this use case.
+Used a while loop instead.